tomflenner/dapr-workflow-durable-task-cancellation-token-issue/README.md

 ### Step 2: Wait for Cancellation

-Wait approximately 60 seconds before proceeding.
+Wait at least 60 seconds before proceeding.
 This waiting period simulates the timeout duration where the CancellationToken is expected to be triggered.

 I am currently not sure that is the correct time to wait, but it should be between 60 and 100 seconds at least.